reazon-research/reazon-research.github.io/source/blog/2024-08-01-ReazonSpeech.rst

    For further details about the ReazonSpeech v2.1 model, the full training recipe is available on `k2-fsa/icefall <https://github.com/k2-fsa/icefall/tree/master/egs/reazonspeech/ASR>`_.

-.. rubric:: Figure: ReazonSpeech v2.1 on common Japanese ASR benchmark tests

 .. figure:: ../_static/blog/2024-08-01-ReazonSpeech/cer.png

+   **Figure: ReazonSpeech v2.1 on common Japanese ASR benchmark tests**

 Easy deployment with ONNX
 =========================

-As already mentioned, the ReazonSpeech v2.1 model is available in ONNX format.

-Since ONNX runtime covers the very wide range of platforms and does not depend on PyTorch runtime, this significantly reduces the setup process, making it practical to use in various devices, including Linux, macOS, Windows, embedded systems, Android, and iOS.
+As previously stated, the ReazonSpeech v2.1 model is now available in the ONNX format, significantly enhancing its versatility across a wide range of platforms.
+Leveraging the ONNX runtime, which is independent of the PyTorch framework, simplifies the setup process, facilitating seamless integration across diverse environments.
+This adaptability ensures practical application on various devices, including Linux, macOS, Windows, embedded systems, Android, and iOS.

 For more details about the supported platforms, please refer to the `Sherpa-ONNX's documentation <https://k2-fsa.github.io/sherpa/onnx/index.html>`_.